How to write about mental health

-• Define a clear goal for your mental health content to keep it focused and valuable.
+• Set clear goals for keeping your mental health content focused and valuable.

-• Avoid stigmatizing language and use person-first, respectful terms to promote understanding.
+• Use person-first, respectful terms to promote understanding.

 At the same time, mental health services remain stretched thin.
-According to a 2023 survey by the American Psychological Association, nearly 60% of psychologists report no capacity for new patients, reflecting both rising demand and systemic challenges.
+A 2023 survey by the American Psychological Association suggested that nearly 60% of psychologists report no capacity for new patients.
+This reflects both rising demand and systemic challenges.
+As of 2025, meaningful change remains limited.
+And that means that proposed cuts to the 2026 federal behavioral health budget may add new challenges.

-Whether you’re writing blogs, creating videos or posting to social media, crafting trustworthy and respectful mental health content requires care.
-Let’s explore some do’s and don’ts to guide you in writing about mental health effectively.
+Whether you’re writing blogs, creating videos or posting to social media, trustworthy and respectful mental health content marketing requires care.

-If your editorial calendar planning includes mental health content, you’re already on the right path to building positive mental health awareness.
-Here are some recommendations for writing about mental health in a trustworthy, clinically accurate and positive way.
+If your editorial calendar includes mental health content ideas, you’re already on the right path to building positive mental health awareness.
+These recommendations for writing about mental health in a clinically accurate and positive way are great next steps.

-Define your purpose before diving into content creation.
-Are you educating readers about symptoms, sharing patient stories to foster connection or dispelling stigmas about mental illness?
-For example, patient stories can encourage empathy and inspire action, while interviews with mental health professionals can provide valuable expertise.
-Aligning content with your goal ensures focus and relevance.
+Know your purpose before diving into content creation.
+Are you educating readers about symptoms, sharing patient stories to build connection or dispelling stigmas about mental illness?
+Patient stories, for example, can play a powerful role in mental health storytelling.
+They meet readers where they are, encourage empathy and inspire action.
+Interviews with mental health professionals, on the other hand, can provide valuable expertise.
+So, when deciding what mental health topics to write about, it’s crucial to align the content with your specific goals to ensure focus and relevance.

 As mental health professionals’ workloads and waitlists increase, they have less time to serve as your subject matter experts.
 Even if they have the time, many are burnt out as the demand for their skills grows.

-You can create clinically accurate content by starting with credible sources.
-As you know, our favorite search engines don’t rank results based on credibility.
-So, you’ll have to be discerning.
+But here’s the good news: You can create clinically accurate content by starting with credible sources.
+Be careful, though.
+Search engines don’t rank results based on credibility, so you’ll have to be discerning.

 Professional organizations often lead the charge in creating awareness and conducting research in their area of focus.
 Start with this list of national mental health organizations from the American Hospital Association.
 You can also consider recent peer-reviewed research, which you can find through article databases such as PubMed, JSTOR or EBSCO.